 I was an eager learner, as I spent all my time learning about the markets and trading strategies but spent very little time learning about taxation and its relevance to market participants.

-Probably the reason why I consciously ignored learning about taxation was because I always feared the heavy usage of jargon, random references to sections, subsections, circulars, and whatnot.
+Probably the reason why I consciously ignored learning about taxation was that I always feared the heavy usage of jargon, random references to sections, subsections, circulars, and whatnot.
 To my defense – I once did honestly try to learn about taxation.
 I paid a visit to my broker’s office and met my dealer and questioned him on taxation.
 This is what he had to say – “Arre, why are you so worried?
 Long-term capital tax is 0% and short-term capital gains tax is 15%, that’s it, it is a simple matter.”

 I for sure knew it was not just that, I insisted to meet someone more knowledgeable to understand the topic in greater detail.
-To my luck I got to meet the Regional Head of the stock broking company, enthusiastically I picked his brains about taxation for market participants; unfortunately even he reiterated the same thing that my dealer had told me.
+To my luck I got to meet the Regional Head of the stockbroking company, enthusiastically I picked his brains about taxation for market participants; unfortunately even he reiterated the same thing that my dealer had told me.
 It seemed even worse as the regional manager had a sense of pride while he gave me that sloppy answer.

 Frustrated, I visited a CA and he essentially said the same thing that my dealer said, but he used fancy jargon and complicated the whole matter to no end.
-At that point in time nobody had blogged about it online, no good articles were written on the topic and thus my quest to learn taxation related to markets got squashed like a bug.
+At that point in time, nobody had blogged about it online, no good articles were written on the topic, and thus my quest to learn taxation related to markets got squashed like a bug.